Miniii-git/TodoAppMini/README.md

 ## Deployment

-The application was successfully built as an Android APK using Apache Cordova. </b>
+The application was successfully built as an Android APK using Apache Cordova. <br>
 Online Demo : https://todoappmini.netlify.app/